-Below is the complete list of Patricia Cornwell books in order of publication, which is the recommended reading order for the series....
+Below is the complete list of Patricia Cornwell books in order of publication.
+This is the recommended reading sequence for the series.

 - Postmortem (1990)